 Get approximately 50 personalized, one-on-one lessons with native speakers on italki.

-Buy a more middle-ranged, quality product like Rocket Languages.
+Buy a more comprehensive, high quality course like Rocket Languages.

 If you’re in the US or Australia you could put the money toward an actual trip to places like Latin America, Quebec, South-East Asia and so on (in the case of the $1,190 CD version you could probably buy a whole overseas trip).

 If you live in Europe that kind of money would easily pay for a low-budget airline trip + hostel + food for couple of weeks to another European destination.

 That money could feed you and pay your accommodation for months in the Mid East and many parts of Asia to learn the local language.